minvws/gfmodules-functionele-documentatie/README.md

 ## Contribution

-As stated in the [Disclaimer](#disclaimer) this project and all associated code serve solely as documentation and demonstration purposes to illustrate potential system communication patterns and architectures.
+This project's sole purpose is to provide documentation for the Generic Functions.

-For that reason we will only accept contributions that fit this goal.
-We do appreciate any effort from the community, but because our time is limited it is possible that your PR or issue is closed without a full justification.
+For that reason, we will only accept contributions that fit this goal.
+We do appreciate any effort from the community, but because our time is limited, it is possible that your PR or issue is closed without a full justification.

-If you plan to make non-trivial changes, we recommend to open an issue beforehand where we can discuss your planned changes.
+If you plan to make non-trivial changes, we recommend opening an issue beforehand where we can discuss your planned changes.
 This increases the chance that we might be able to use your contribution (or it avoids doing work if there are reasons why we wouldn't be able to use it).

-Note that all commits should be signed using a gpg key.
+Note that all commits should be signed using a GPG key.